diwashshrestha13/SQL_Power_BI-Logistic_dataset-/README.md

          thus, the company must look more into international express shipment.

- ### Customer Undestanding
+ ### Customer Insights

- 2.1)  12.77 % retention rate, 12 Active member, and 87 customer among whom 45 paid prefer card payment.
+ 2.1)  12.77 % retention rate, 12 Active members, and 87 customers among whom 45 paid prefer card payment.

- 2.2)  8.49 % retention rate, 9 Active members, 98 customer among whom 55 paid for cash on delivery.
+ 2.2)  8.49 % retention rate, 9 Active members, 98 customers among whom 55 paid for cash on delivery.

- 2.3)  Most of the paid customer came between 1994-2019 - 65 (second half of business life) than first half - 37 (first half of business)
+ 2.3)  Most of the paid customers came between 1994-2019 - 65 (second half of business life) than first half - 37 (first half of business)

- 2.4)  The highest earnings came from wholesale customer preferring cash on delivery who also had a higher retention rate of 14.81% with equal preference for card payment and cash on delivery.
+ 2.4)  The highest earnings came from wholesale customers preferring cash on delivery who also had a higher retention rate of 14.81% with equal preference for card payment and cash on delivery.
-         Although the membership retention rate is good for customer who prefer card payment, most of the revenue comes from cash on delivery, so the company could focus more on cash on delivery who are wholesale member if the goal is to increase revenue.
+         Although the membership retention rate is good for customers who prefer card payment, most of the revenue comes from cash on delivery, so the company could focus more on cash on delivery who are wholesale members if the goal is to increase revenue.

-### Some Business Question Solved through SQL Query
+### Some Business Questions Solved through SQL Query
-How are customer divided based on the payment mode?
+How are customers divided based on the payment mode?

 ![Image](https://github.com/user-attachments/assets/b5689c41-2c88-47c4-95e6-767c0f340cc5)

-What are the number of employee for each designation?
+What is the number of employees for each designation?

 ![Image](https://github.com/user-attachments/assets/ffeffae9-f20e-426a-9025-f5e7ddc63894)